cytomining/CytoTable/docs/source/architecture.data.md

 Identifying or key fields for image and compartment tables may include the following:

+- __TableNumber__: Provides a unique number based on the file referenced to build CytoTable output to help distinguish from repeated values in ImageNumber, ObjectNumber or other metadata columns which are referenced.
+Typically useful when using multiple SQLite or CSV-based source datasets.
 - __ImageNumber__: Provides specificity on what image is being referenced (there may be many).
 - __ObjectNumber__: Provides specificity for a specific compartment object within an ImageNumber.
 - __Parent_Cells__: Provides a related Cell compartment ObjectNumber.
 This field is canonically referenced from the Cytoplasm compartment for joining Cytoplasm and Cell compartment data. (see [Cytoplasm Compartment Data Relationships](architecture.data.md#cytoplasm-compartment-data-relationships) below for greater detail)